bryansteiner/gpu-passthrough-tutorial/README.md

 </features>
 ```

-Now you should have no issues with regards to the Nvidia Error 43.
+Now you should have no issues with regards to the NVIDIA Error 43.
 Later on, we will be making more changes to the XML to achieve better performance (see Part 4).
 At this point however, you can apply the changes and select "Begin Installation" at the top left of the GUI.
 Please be aware that this may take several minutes to complete.

 <h3 name="part4">
     Part 4: Improving VM Performance